What is insomnia?

 Polycystic ovary syndrome (PCOS).
 If you have polycystic ovary syndrome, you may have irregular menstrual periods, lower progesterone levels, and high testosterone levels.
 This can make your sleep disturbances worse.

 These short pauses in breathing may happen up to 400 times a night.
 They might not wake you up but can still disturb your sleep.
-Some symptoms include:
+Some symptoms include the following:

 Perimenopause and insomnia